CookedSeafood/general-custom-data/README.md

 # General Custom Data

-A vanilla-data alligned custom-data retriever, writer, and ticker.
+General Custom Data is a vanilla-data alligned custom-data retriever, writer, and ticker.

 Currently not fully featured.